Érasme-Louis Surlet de Chokier

-Érasme-Louis Surlet de Chokier (/fr/; 27 November 1769 – 7 August 1839), born in Liège, was a Belgian politician and, before the accession of Leopold I to the Belgian throne, was the first regent of Belgium.
+Érasme-Louis Surlet de Chokier (/fr/; 27 November 1769 – 7 August 1839) was a Belgian politician who served as the first Regent of Belgium from 24 February 1831 until 21 July 1831, prior to the accession of Leopold I of Belgium.

+Early life and the Liège Revolution

-During the Liège Revolution of 1789, when a crowd followed the example of the French Revolution and drove off Prince-Bishop of Liège César-Constantin-François, Surlet de Chokier served in the patriotic army.
-When the following year this army was defeated by the Austrians at Hasselt and Zutendaal, Surlet de Chokier was forced to flee to Breda, not being able to return to his estate at Gingelom until 1792.
+Born in Liège, Surlet de Chokier participated in the Liège Revolution of 1789, which followed the broader revolutionary movements then unfolding in Europe.
+During the uprising against Prince-Bishop César-Constantin-François de Hoensbroeck, he served in the patriotic forces.
+After the defeat of revolutionary troops by Austrian forces in 1790, he temporarily went into exile before returning to his estate at Gingelom in 1792.

+French and Napoleonic period

-After the French annexation of Liège, Surlet de Chokier became a devoted follower of the French revolution and of Napoleon.
-In 1800, Surlet de Chokier was elected mayor of Gingelom and member of the départemental council of Meuse-Inférieure.
-In 1812, he became a member of the French parliament.
+Following the annexation of the region by Revolutionary France, Surlet de Chokier entered public service under the French administration.
+In 1800 he was appointed mayor of Gingelom and later became a member of the departmental council of Meuse-Inférieure.
+In 1812 he served as a member of the French legislative body.

+United Kingdom of the Netherlands

-After the fall of Napoleon, Surlet de Chokier entered the House of Representatives of the Staten-Generaal as leader of the Southern opposition, where his opposition to the government gave him the nickname Surlet de Choquant.
-Although he was made a baron by the king in 1816, his opposition had angered King William I so much that the monarch personally made sure that Surlet de Chokier was not re-elected in 1828.
+After the defeat of Napoleon and the creation of the United Kingdom of the Netherlands in 1815, Surlet de Chokier became a member of the House of Representatives of the Staten-Generaal, where he emerged as a leading figure among representatives from the southern provinces.
+His opposition to the policies of William I of the Netherlands earned him the nickname "Surlet de Choquant."
+Although he was created a baron in 1816, he was not re-elected in 1828.

+Belgian Revolution and Regency

-After the Belgian Revolution started, Surlet de Chokier was sent by the Arrondissement of Hasselt as a deputy to the National Congress.
-Elected Chairman of the Congress, Surlet de Chokier was active in the creation of the Belgian Constitution.
-After the Duke of Nemours refused the Belgian crown that had been offered to him, Surlet de Chokier was appointed Regent of Belgium on 24 February 1831.
-He served as Regent until Leopold I took the oath as King of the Belgians on 21 July 1831.
+Following the outbreak of the Belgian Revolution, Surlet de Chokier was elected as a deputy to the National Congress of Belgium representing the Arrondissement of Hasselt.
+He was subsequently chosen as chairman of the Congress and participated in the drafting of the Belgian Constitution.

+After Prince Louis, Duke of Nemours declined the Belgian crown, the National Congress appointed Surlet de Chokier as Regent of Belgium on 24 February 1831.
+He exercised the functions of head of state until Leopold I formally took the constitutional oath as King of the Belgians on 21 July 1831.

+Death

-Surlet de Chokier died in 1839 in Gingelom.
+Surlet de Chokier died on 7 August 1839 in Gingelom.